A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Observations

 \subsection{Sun-as-a-star spectra}

-Sun-as-a-star spectra were observed between 08:57 and 14:33~UT on the 6~September 2017 (shaded gray in Fig.~\ref{Fig:aia}), with two flares taking place between 8:57 and 9:17~UT and between 11:53 and 12:10~UT respectively.
+Sun-as-a-star spectra\footnote{ {The raw data can be accessed through this link: \url{https://plone.unige.ch/HARPS-N/harps-n-operations-and-observations/harps-n-solar-telescope-data-release}}} were observed between 08:57 and 14:33~UT on the 6~September 2017 (shaded gray in Fig.~\ref{Fig:aia}), with two flares taking place between 8:57 and 9:17~UT and between 11:53 and 12:10~UT respectively.
 They were observed with the 3-inch solar telescope \citep{Dumusque(2015)} that feeds into HARPS-N. The observations were made at a 5-minute cadence, recording the visible spectrum between 3900 and 6900~\AA\ with a spectral resolution of \mbox{${\cal R} \approx 110\,000$}.
 HARPS-N is a cross-dispersed echelle spectrograph, which observes several dozens of orders at once on a \mbox{4k\,$\times$\,4k}-pixel CCD mosaic before they are merged by the standard data reduction software of HARPS-N to produce a one-dimensional spectrum of the full spectral range.

 The HARPS-N spectra are usually not photometrically calibrated since conservation of the \'etendue requires small optical fibers to collect the stellar light at the high-spectral resolution, whereby the sky-projected size of the fibers are similar to the on-site seeing disk \citep{Pepe(2021)}.
 Furthermore, other airmass effects such as differential extinction or weather conditions changes are not corrected.
 Thus, the shape of the spectrum is not preserved due to the different filters inside the instruments that try to balance the overall flux in order to avoid saturation of the detector.
 All of these features, combined with guiding errors, result in flux variations of up to 50\% \citep{Dumusque(2021)}.
 This means that the data does not contain reliable flux values, and has to be studied after the continuum is fitted.